Practitioners' Perspectives on Designing Data Visualizations for the General Public

 \section{Methodology}

-We conducted semi-structured interviews with $21$ data visualization producers to address our research questions.
-This interview study was carried out as part of a project that has undergone ethical screening according to the guidelines of our institution and has been determined to be low-risk.
+We conducted semi-structured interviews with $21$ producers of public-facing data visualizations for general audiences.
+In this paper, we use the terms `general audiences' or `the general public' to refer to people who regularly or occasionally consume news media through communication channels, such as online, print, or social media.
+These persons may or may not have expertise in a given topic and may or may not perceive themselves as data (visualization) literate.
+This study was carried out as part of a project that has undergone ethical screening according to the guidelines of our institution and has been determined to be low-risk.